LDRyan0/Tic-Tac-Toe/README.md

 Compilation adhears to `-ansi`, `-pedantic`, `-Wall` and `-Werror` standards.

 ## Settings
 The program can load settings from the `settings.txt` file, or the settings can be changed through the main menu after the program has loaded.
 The user can change `<m>` `<n>` and `<k>` - the amount of rows, columns as well as the amount of tokens in a row to win.
-Dimensions

 **settings.txt**
 ```